How to Set Up as a Sole Trader in Sweden

 This type of business form is called Enskild Firma (individual company, sole proprietorship) and requires no start-up capital.
 Let's see what is the process to set-up as a sole trader in Sweden.

 Please bear in mind that this article doesn't substitute legal advice.
 Information in this article was collected from the British government's official website and other online resources.
 Please always check official websites or seek legal advice before you take action.

 Apply for registration as a sole trader

-Firstly, you need to have a personal identification number (Personnummer) and then apply for registration as a sole trader.
-For this, you are required to fill in the Form number 903 e and then send it to the Bolagsverket, which is the Swedish Companies Registration Office.
-Alternatively, you can apply online by using the e-services available on verksamt.se, which is the government website for businesses.
+Firstly, you need to have a personal identification number (Personnummer) and then apply for registration as a sole trader at Swedish Tax Agency (Skatteverket).
+You can even apply online by using the e-services available on verksamt.se, which is the government website for businesses.
 Keep in mind that this website is available in Swedish.

 In addition, you need to meet certain conditions to register as a sole trader.
 You must not:

 - Have a custodian as stated in the Swedish parental code

 If the sole trader is older than 16 but younger than 18 years old, these additional documents need to be submitted:

 - The guardian's consent (the parents or a public guardian)